 Quarantine housing is needed for on-campus students who had close contact with a COVID-19-positive person.
 Typically, they are asymptomatic and need to quarantine for 14 days to be sure they have not contracted COVID-19.
 Students who need to relocate temporarily to quarantine housing will have regular attention from Student Health Center personnel, have meals delivered by our campus dining partners, and receive regular outreach from other student support offices to ensure they have what they need.
 Students in quarantine are asymptomatic and should plan to continue their coursework online until their quarantine period ends.

 Whenever possible, we will encourage students to isolate or quarantine at their off-campus home.
 However, we understand that will not be possible for all students who may contract or be exposed to COVID-19.

-As mentioned previously, more than 800 touchless hand sanitizer stations will soon be mounted in buildings across our campuses, including key entry and exit points, and by elevators.
-Bottles of sanitizing solution also will be available to departments.
+More than 800 touchless hand sanitizer stations have been mounted in buildings across our campuses, including key entry and exit points, and by elevators.
+Bottles of sanitizing solution are also available to departments.

-Maintenance staff members are increasing cleaning and disinfecting efforts in public areas across our campuses.
-Where possible, we will have spray bottles with disinfecting solution, or sanitizing wipes, available for use by students, staff and faculty in high-traffic areas, like residence hall common or public areas, classrooms, the Simon Rec Center, etc. This will help increase the frequency that high-touch surfaces are cleaned each day, beyond the regular efforts of our custodians.
-Distribution logistics will be finalized in the coming weeks.
+Maintenance staff members have increased cleaning and disinfecting efforts in public areas across our campuses.
+Where possible, we have spray bottles with disinfecting solution, or sanitizing wipes, available for use by students, staff and faculty in high-traffic areas, like residence hall common or public areas, classrooms, the Simon Rec Center, etc. This helps increase the frequency that high-touch surfaces are cleaned each day, beyond the regular efforts of our custodians.